What does 4.1 on a 5-point scale mean? Or 5.6 on a 7-point scale?

 But not all studies show this effect with extremes.
 Morgan and Rego (2006), in their analysis of U.S. companies, showed that top-two box scores are a good predictor of future business performance, but actually perform slightly worse than using average satisfaction (they used a Net Promoter type question in their analysis).

 de Haan et al. (2015), using data from 93 Dutch services firms from 18 industries, found that top-two box customer satisfaction performs best for predicting customer retention from 1,375 customers from a two-year follow-up survey.
-They found the top-two box satisfaction and officially scored NPS using its top-two minus bottom-six approach were slightly better predictors than using their full-scale mean on customer retention (Sat Mean r = .15 vs Sat Top 2 Box; r=.18 and NPS Mean r = .16 vs NPS Scored r=.17).
+They found the top-two box satisfaction and officially scored NPS using its top-two minus bottom-seven approach were slightly better predictors than using their full-scale mean on customer retention (Sat Mean r = .15 vs Sat Top 2 Box; r=.18 and NPS Mean r = .16 vs NPS Scored r=.17).
 They suggested it’s useful to transform scores to focus on very positive (or very negative) groups and to predict customer metrics, including customer retention and tenure.